Paranoimia

-"Paranoimia" is a song by English synth-pop group Art of Noise released in April 1986, from their second studio album In Visible Silence (1986).
-The song's better-known version was a version released as a single, featuring television character Max Headroom on vocals.
-This version was first featured on the 1986 album Re-Works of Art of Noise.
+"Paranoimia" is a song by the English avant-garde synth-pop group Art of Noise, released in April 1986 by China Records from their second studio album, In Visible Silence (1986).
+A better-known version was released as a single, featuring the fictional character Max Headroom (played by the American-Canadian actor Matt Frewer) on vocals.
+This version was first included on the 1986 album Re-Works of Art of Noise.